 If your child is a natural athlete; he or she will grow, develop and utilize many skills at camp.
 If your child is not a natural athlete; we still instruct and teach; however, we look for what they shine in to foster self-esteem Camp Towanda is not just sports, that’s just part of our day.
 We are about youth development.

 Suffice it to say we are well rounded and offer many activities for all interests and abilities.
 We are not a competitive camp; however, we do offer enough competition for those that want to participate in intercamp games and tournaments.
 Anybody can be on a team; one just needs to choose to go to a practice.

 Our schedule is structured.
 The kids travel with their counselors and group from activity to activity; in addition, each camper can also pick and choose “options” every day, of what they want individually.
 Our program progresses as the campers get older, providing more choices as well as exciting privileges, excursions and experiences.
 Each year is unique as well as highly anticipated by the campers.

 Camp Towanda is situated on over 400 acres located in the lush, rolling countryside of Northeastern Pennsylvania’s Pocono Mountains.
 It is beautiful!
 Lots of open space, pure, pine tree fresh air and the smell of campfire!
 Everything at camp is maintained in top condition.
 We are continuously investing in and innovating our camp.
 In fact, if you would surprise visit us any day - you would find that camp is always in prime condition.

 The feeling that we have for the kids shows up in the pride of the campus; it feels like home to everyone here.
-We own a private, spring-fed 35-acre lake that has everything from water-skiing and sailing to the Tarzan swing, Tubing, paddle boats, canoes and white sandy beach.
+Our private, spring-fed 35-acre lake that has everything from water-skiing and sailing to the Tarzan swing, Tubing, paddle boats, canoes and white sandy beach.
 On top of that, down the dirt road we have a larger lake for advance waterski and sailing.
-To put in words or pictures is not really fair - you have to be here to really grasp the beautiful, secure, spirited feeling of camp.
+It's hard to put it in words, or even capture in pictures - you have to be here to really grasp the beautiful, secure, spirited feeling of camp.